Core Concepts

 Sessions

 Search finds traces by meaning, exact text, metadata filters, or a combination of all three.
 It is the discovery layer for behaviours your team wants to inspect, review, and track.
+Saved searches let teams bookmark useful cohorts and review them repeatedly.
 Use search to find traces such as:- users showing frustration

 - failed payments or onboarding problems